TahirAnny/100-days-of-code/log.md

 **Today's Progress**: Well I always wanted to make a game using JS, so here I am, working on my hangman game.
 Also studied JavaScript Scope.

+Day 7: January 14, 2021
+Today's Progress: Continued today with Scope, most of the time spent with scope and execution examples, lexical scope and how block scope works in ES6.
+Also worked on my hangman gaming project, designed the UI and the workflow of the game.